petabencana/disastermap/README.md

 # DisasterMap

 ## Overview
 Client map  application for [PetaBencana platform](https://petabencana.id) .
-Read more project information [here](https://github.com/urbanriskmap/petabencana-docs/blob/master/README.md).
+Read more project information [here](https://github.com/petabencana/petabencana-docs/blob/master/README.md).
+This repository was forked from (https://github.com/urbanriskmap) in 2017.
+Since then, all development has been independently maintained by Disaster Map Foundation (Yayasan Peta Bencana)(https://info.petabencana.id).
 <br>
 <br>
 This platform is built using the Aurelia framework, with a few prerequisites.
 To get started, follow the prerequiste & installation steps.